PostgreSQL Concurrency with MVCC

-Now that you know how MVCC and transaction isolation actualy works, you’ve added another tool for solving the kinds of problems where a
+Now that you know how MVCC and transaction isolation actually works, you’ve added another tool for solving the kinds of problems where a

 SERIALIZABLE isolation level comes in handy.
 While the advantages of MVCC are clear it also has some disadvantages.

-Because different transactions will have visibility to a different set of rows, Postgres needs to maintain potentially obsolete records.
+Because different transactions have visibility to a different set of rows, Postgres must maintain potentially obsolete records.
 This is why an

 UPDATE actually creates a new row and why

 DELETE doesn’t really remove the row: it merely marks it as deleted and sets the XID values appropriately.
-As transactions complete, there will be rows in the database that cannot possibly be visible to any future transactions.
+As transactions complete, there will be rows in the database that can’t possibly be visible to any future transactions.
 These are called dead rows.
-Another problem that comes from MVCC is that transaction IDs can only ever grow so much – they are 32 bits and can “only” support around 4 billion transactions.
-When the XID reaches its max, it will wraparound and start back at zero.
+Another problem that comes from MVCC is that transaction IDs can only ever grow so much – they’re 32 bits and can “only” support around 4 billion transactions.
+When the XID reaches its max, it wraps around and starts back at zero.
 Suddenly all rows appear to be in future transactions, and no new transactions would have visibility into those rows.

 Both dead rows and the transaction XID wraparound problem are solved with

 VACUUM.
-This should be routine maintenance, but thankfuly Postgres comes with an auto_vacuum daemon that will run at a configurable frequency.
-It’s important to keep an eye on this because different deployments will have different needs when it comes to vacuum frequency.
+This is routine maintenance, but thankfully Postgres comes with an auto_vacuum daemon that runs at a configurable frequency.
+It’s important to keep an eye on this because different deployments have different needs when it comes to vacuum frequency.
 You can read more about what